AdaptiveResonance/MC.exe_Majestic_Update_Project/Main-Release/Readme.txt

 Greetings Majesty!!

-Community AI update project for the MC.exe program which was no longer officially supported.
+Community AI update project for the MC.exe program which was no longer officially supported as abandonware.
 This overhaul update focuses primarily on optimizing the AI and other mathematical values to be MUCH more reliable and self-sufficient.
 The community AI update Project is run by myself.